-This document complements the European Compliance Processes (ECP) included in the Grid Code providing additional description of the technical studies and testing set out within the Grid Code.
+This document complements the Compliance Processes (CP) included in the Grid Code providing additional description of the technical studies and testing set out within the Grid Code applicable to GB Users.

 To achieve Operational Notification, the Generator, the company owning and operating a generating unit or power generating module, must demonstrate compliance with the Grid Code and Bilateral Agreement.
 The Grid Code is a generic document which specifies requirements regardless of local conditions.
 The Bilateral Agreement is a site-specific document agreed by NGESO and the Generator, which for technical reasons, may specify additional/alternative requirements or specific parameters within a range indicated in the Grid Code.
 The total requirements placed on Generators are therefore the aggregation of those specified in the Grid Code and Bilateral Agreement.